Codecademy/engineering-competencies/interviews/README.md

 ## Rubrics

+Here are the specific grading rubrics we use to evaluate each of our takehome assignments:

 - [Intern Backend Takehome](./frontend-takehome.md)
 - [Intern Frontend Takehome](./backend-takehome.md)

 ## Why?

 We believe in openness and transparency in our engineering practices.
-There must be _some_ criteria by which we evaluate takehome submissions, and if candidates are meant to be taking them, we'd like them to be clear to everyone.
+There must be _some_ criteria by which we evaluate takehome submissions, and we'd like them to be clear to everyone.

 We also welcome any feedback you have on these!